Time signatures are available in the main palette sidebar (see Palette for general information on working with palettes in MuseScore).

 Different duration from time signature: Pickup measures (Anacrusis) and Cadenzas

 There are occasions when the actual duration of a measure is different from the duration specified by the time signature.
-Pickup measures and Cadenzas are a common example.
+Pickup measures and Cadenzas are common examples.
 To change the actual duration of a measure without displaying a different time signature, see Measure operations: Properties, Measure duration.

 Local time signatures